Feature Attribution in 5G Intrusion Detection: A Statistical vs. Logic-Based Comparison: Discussion

 In the context of intrusion detection, where real-time response is critical, this trade-off raises an important question: is the added computational cost justified by the additional explanations?
 Given that DoS attacks can cause significant damage within seconds or minutes \cite{de2023distributed}, further delay might be challenging for immediate mitigation.

 On the other hand, for other attacks, and because real network outages can take hours or even days to get sorted out, it may not be an issue to spend the time required to have a full picture (in our use case 1, an additional 9 seconds).
 While this delay may or may not work in a live detection scenario, it appears plausible in a forensic context.
-VoTE-XAI’s ability to compute all minimal explanations can definitely enrich post-incident analysis for a more comprehensive understanding of potential causes.

-Additionally, instead of all minimal explanations, it would still be possible to compute a limited number of explanations based on time constraints or operational urgency.
-This hybrid strategy would allow analysts to balance completeness and latency, adapting the explanation granularity to the context.

-Incorporating domain expert security knowledge into both methods could further improve the efficiency of explanations.
-This is already foreseen in the computation engine of VoTE-XAI, which incorporates a cost function for more actionable features (but we ignored by setting all costs to 1 in these experiments).
-For SHAP values, threshold levels (above zero) would have to be experimentally determined.